Cecil Leeson: Career

-During the early 1930s, he joined the faculty at the Hollywood Conservatory of Music and taught there for several years.
-He considered his formal "concert debut" to have been a Hollywood Conservatory recital on 11 June 1931.
-By 1934 he was working and performing in New York, including an October 1934 recital at The Barbizon Hotel.
-In July 1936 he visited a series of midwestern and southwestern U.S. campuses offering summer musical institutes.
-The following summer Leeson taught at the National Music Camp in Interlochen, Michigan, as he did in 1939.
+In the early 1930s, he joined the faculty at the Hollywood Conservatory of Music and taught there for several years.
+He considered his formal "concert debut" to have been a Hollywood Conservatory recital on June 11, 1931.
+By 1934 he was working and performing in New York, including an October 1934 recital at the Barbizon Hotel.
+In July 1936 he visited a series of universities in the midwestern and southwestern United States offering summer musical institutes.
+In the summer of 1937 and 1939, Leeson taught at the National Music Camp in Interlochen, Michigan.